sameera-velicheti/llm-inference-web/README.md

 Save these keys privately, and to never share in any public domain.

----

-### Multi AI System (Iteration 3)
-Support for locally hosted and public LLM models were added in Iteration 3.

-Features include:
-- Added a dropdown that shows a selection of AI thinking modes (General, Math, Weather)
-- Added a dropdown that shows a list of available LLM models (Ollama, Groq, Gemini)
-- Added weather mode using Open-Meteo's free geocoding and weatheer API (no API key required)
-- Added support for sending converation history with each prompt so model responses are context-aware
-- Added a new /api/llm backend route to handle model selection and response generation separately from existing chat and auth routes
-- Added two new REST endpoints: GET /api/llm/models to fetch available models and POST /api/llm/chat to send prompts to the selected model
-The iteration is fully functional and assistant responses should always work (assuming that API keys are being used).
-The following API keys were obtained from:
-Gemini API Key Link
-Groq (uses openai model) API Key Link

-Save these keys privately, and to never share in any public domain.
-Proper usage of these keys are explained in the instructions.

----

 ## Iteration Progress

 | Iteration | Focus | Status |